cuba-platform/imap-addon/README.md

     @EventListener
     @Override
     public void receiveEmail(NewEmailImapEvent event) {
-      // handle IMAP event
+      // handles IMAP event
     }
 }
 ```

-or you can create `@Component` with method having only one parameter with correct event type
+Another option is to create `@Component` with a method having the required event type as the only parameter.
 ```
 public class EmailReceiver {
     String NAME = "ceuia_EmailReceiver";